In mid-October 1833, Seargent S. Prentiss wrote his brother, William:

 George Prentiss writes that their mother didn’t hear of Prentiss’ duel with Foote until after Prentiss’ death.

-Like Prentiss, Foote would excel in public life, including election to the U.S. Senate, serving Mississippi along with Jefferson Davis, and later defeating Davis for governor by 999 votes.
+Foote would later be elected to the U.S. Senate, serving Mississippi along with Jefferson Davis, and later defeating Davis for governor by 999 votes.
 Unlike Prentiss, Foote’s mouth never stopped offending.

 G.B.
 Shields, who was in Prentiss’ party during the duels, said, “A braver man than … Foote never lived.”